Is it Time to Walk Away from a Real Friendship?

 To help me understand why I, and so many other women, hang onto toxic relationships, I reached out to friendship therapist, Barbie Atkinson, LPC, founder of Catalyst Counseling in Houston, Texas.
 (Yes, friendship therapy is a thing, and it’s not as woo as you think.)
 “We romanticize the idea of best friends to the point where it can be detrimental,” said Atkinson, meaning we put up with a lot of bullshit, and it’s really bad for our mental health.

 One of the reasons we stay in relationships long past their expiration date is because we’re clinging to the highlight reel, those early memories when things felt good, easy, and reciprocal.
-We replay them as proof that the friendship still means something.
+We replay them as proof that the real friendship still means something.
 But dancing on a bar at 2 a.m. in some seedy nightclub when you’re 20 doesn’t translate to showing up when shit gets real in midlife.
 Nostalgia is a hell of a drug that can cloud our judgment and make us excuse patterns that no longer serve us.

 Sometimes the real reason we hold on is even more uncomfortable to admit: shame.
 Shame that maybe we outgrew someone.
 Shame that our self-esteem is so low we secretly feel that we don’t deserve to have friends that show up consistently.
 Shame that the friendship fell apart.